sunst0rm/Tryhackme/Fowsniff_CTF/fownsniff_ctf.md

 2 1280
 ```

-In first one, there is a ssh password
+In first one, there is ssh password

 `The temporary password for SSH is "S1ck3nBluff+secureshell"`